-When transferring data back and forth between APL and Excel therefore, we may need to pay attention to the datatype of our data to make sure it is both stored and represented (displayed) correctly.
+When transferring data back and forth between APL and Excel therefore, we may need to pay attention to the datatype of our data to make sure it is both stored and represented (displayed) correctly (especially Dates).

 - APL provides [null (displayed as [Null]) which is used to represent null values which COM methods often return.
-Other data conversions for data transferred between systems are automatic - Value vs. Value2? (from Excel-Help)
+Other data conversions for data transferred between systems are automatic. - Value vs. Value2? (from Excel-Help)

-"The only difference between (the Value2) property and the Value property is that the Value2 property doesn't use the Currency and Date data types.
-You can return values formatted with these data types as floating-point numbers by using the Double data type." (ie. use Value2)
+"The only difference between the Value2 property and the Value property is that the Value2 property doesn't use the Currency and Date data types.
+Depending on how a cell is formatted (for example, with date, currency, or other formats), the two properties may return different values for the same cell."